Client: Security Technologies Firm

 - The leader then joined the team for the second session to discuss the outputs.
 This was guided by the facilitator, who encouraged expectations and issues to be shared in an open, frank, and constructive way

 Bravanti sped up the process by which the leader learned about the issues and concerns of the team, and provided a forum for the team to get to know the leader’s management style and ambitions for the future.
-We quickly identified the issues that needed to be addressed, and encouraged an open dialogue to facilitate the new leader assimilation.
+We quickly identified the issues that needed to be addressed, and encouraged an open dialogue to facilitate the new leader and team acceleration.
 This allowed the relationship building process to begin by initiating an interchange between the team and the new leader.

-Onboarding, Assimilation, Change Management
+Onboarding, New Leader and Team Acceleration, Change Management